No boat bottomfish: Jetty fishing on the Washington Coast

 More information on jetty fishing, gear, and tips is widely available online or from local tackle shops.
 A Washington saltwater or combination license is required to fish from coastal jetties.

 In Washington’s ocean marine areas the daily limit for lingcod is 2 per person, no minimum size.
 For cabezon the daily limit is 1 per person, no minimum size.
-And for rockfish 7 per person, no retention of yelloweye rockfish (a rockfish identification guide is available on this WDFW webpage).
+And for rockfish 7 per person, no retention of yelloweye rockfish (a rockfish identification guide is available on this WDFW webpage) and additional species closures or regulations may be present.
 Note the personal daily limit of 9 total bottomfish not including surfperch and flatfish, and doublecheck the fishing regulations before heading out.

 Be sure to follow all local rules and regulations, including jetty or State Park closures.
 More information can be found on the Cape Disappointment State Park (for access to the Columbia River North Jetty and Jetty A) and Westhaven State Park (for access to the Westport Jetty) webpages.